-Ascending is a constant in this hike, and sometimes I had to hold some trees and stretch my legs completely in order to keep going up.
-At some points when I looked back I could see Sao Conrado neighborhood and its beautiful beach with Pedra da Gavea (another huge hill which provides stunning views) in the background.
-From there I also could see Rocinha, the biggest favela in Rio de Janeiro.
+Ascending is a constant in this hike, and sometimes I had to hold some trees and stretch my legs completely to keep going up.
+At some points when I looked back I could see the Sao Conrado neighbourhood and its beautiful beach with Pedra da Gavea (another huge hill which provides stunning views) in the background.
+From there I could also see Rocinha, Rio de Janeiro’s biggest favela.

-I felt so safe that I decided to walk all the way down to the bottom of the hill.
+I felt so safe that I decided to walk down to the bottom of the hill.
 Forget the favela that you saw in City of God or Police Squad.
-Vidigal nowadays seems just like a regular poor neighborhood with children playing around, people playing cards, people listening to music and everyone enjoying one more Sunday afternoon.
-Yet it is still not the best place to hang out, but I also believe that it should be part of the experience when you visit a city full of contrasts such as Rio de Janeiro.
+Vidigal nowadays seems just like a regular poor neighbourhood with children playing around, people playing cards, people listening to music and everyone enjoying one more Sunday afternoon.
+It is still not the best place to hang out, but I also believe that it should be part of the experience when you visit a city full of contrasts such as Rio de Janeiro.

 Visiting downtown Rio

-My last day in Rio de Janeiro I decided to wander around the downtown area, and fortunately I bumped into a walking tour group that was just about to start.
+On my last day in Rio de Janeiro, I decided to wander around the downtown area, and fortunately, I bumped into a walking tour group that was just about to start.
 I love walking tours and I believe it is one of the best ways to learn about a destination.
 There are free walking tours in many cities all over the world…

 The walking tour started at Largo da Carioca, where one of the first Portuguese settlements is, including one Monastery constructed in 1617.
 From there we went to a very charming and most traditional coffee place in Rio: Confeitaria Colombo.
-The place opened in 1894 and brings visitors back to the Belle Époque when Rio de Janeiro was the capital of Brazil.
+The place opened in 1894 and brought visitors back to the Belle Époque when Rio de Janeiro was the capital of Brazil.
 It has Art Nouveau influences and its giant crystal mirrors came from Belgium and were framed with jacarandá (Brazilian rosewood).
-Confeitaria Colombo is considered one of the ten most beautiful coffee places in the world and it was chosen by Queen Elizabeth to have some tea during her last visit to Rio de Janeiro.
+Confeitaria Colombo is considered one of the ten most beautiful coffee places in the world.
+It was chosen by Queen Elizabeth to have some tea during her last visit to Rio de Janeiro.

 After having some brigadeiros (a Brazilian chocolate truffle) we headed to some historical sites including the Royal Palace, Palacio Tiradentes, Arcos da Lapa, and some important streets and churches.
 Rio de Janeiro downtown is well preserved and you can still see the European influence, especially Portuguese and French ones, in many old houses and buildings.

-After the tour our guide and some of the tourists decided to have feijoada (the famous Brazilian dish made with beans and meat) in a restaurant by the stairs, but I decided to climb up Selaron stairs to Santa Teresa.
-Santa Teresa is an old aristocratic neighborhood founded during the 19th century, and it is full of old mansions and Portuguese style houses.
-Nowadays it has become a favorite one for artists and tourist alike.
+After the tour, our guide and some of the tourists decided to have feijoada (the famous Brazilian dish made with beans and meat) in a restaurant by the stairs, but I decided to climb up the Selaron stairs to Santa Teresa.
+Santa Teresa is an old aristocratic neighbourhood founded during the 19th century, and it is full of old mansions and Portuguese-style houses.
+Nowadays it has become a favorite one for artists and tourists alike.

 After visiting the museums I wandered around Santa Teresa and its winding and narrow cobblestone streets full of good restaurants, cafes, stores and art studios.
 From there I could have taken the Bondinho de Santa Teresa (Santa Teresa Tram) one of the oldest street railway lines in the world to Carioca Station in the downtown area, but the tram was running only till 4:00 PM.